Communication Style

 Group Properties

-Formal business communication with a wide range of people.
-High stress tolerance, high self-esteem, and a desire for leadership.
-Direct and sometimes blunt communication, bordering on rudeness.
+Communication with a wide range of people, primarily goal- and result-oriented.
+High stress tolerance, high self-esteem, a desire for leadership.
+Directness and sometimes bluntness, bordering on rudeness, with a readiness for conflict.
 Fast speech, poor in intonation, and minimal gesticulation.

 Group Properties

 Informal contact with a wide range of people.
-Highly sociable.
-Not shy about expressing emotions loudly in public, also open to others' emotions.
+Highly sociable, not shy about expressing emotions loudly in public, and open to others' emotions.
 Quickly and skillfully reduces social distance, emotionally engages the audience.
-Speech is accompanied by active gesticulation, and when excited, it becomes scattered and highly emotional.
+Prone to sharp emotional swings between highs and lows.
+Speech is accompanied by active gesticulation, and when excited, becomes scattered and highly emotional.

 Cold-Blooded